 Patrick Henry's Scotchtown

-Ways to enjoy your visit in the off season:
+Ways to enjoy your visit in March 2021:

 Self-Guided Cell Phone Tour- Receive an informative site map and explore the grounds following a numbered path.
 Use your personal cell phone to hear about the site’s history and architecture.